aws-controllers-k8s/examples/casestudies/load-testing/README.md

 ```
 Guess what, now it just took 52 minutes to deploy 50K resources.

-**Analysing reconcilation time while creating new additional resources**
+* <u>**Analysing reconcilation time while creating new additional resources**</u>

-The final analysis was to test how much time the ACK Controllers would take to deploy additional 500 resources including 100 SNS Topics, 200 SQS Queues and 200 SNS Subscriptions on top of already existing 50K resources.
+The final analysis was to test how much time the ACK Controllers would take to deploy  **500 additional resources** including 100 SNS Topics, 200 SQS Queues and 200 SNS Subscriptions on top of already existing 50K resources.
 This would help us examine, on how ACK deals with reconcilation.

 So we installed another Helm chart which would deploy 500 additional resources.

 ![](deploy_additional_resources.png)

-Guess what, it just took 30 seconds to deploy 500 additional resources, and hence the reconcilation time is negligible.
+Guess what, it just took **30 seconds** to deploy 500 additional resources, and hence the reconcilation time is negligible.